aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 sudo cp --archive /mnt/debian/* ${ROOT_DIR}
 ```

-Clean up the mount
+Clean up the mount:

 ```shell
 sudo guestunmount /mnt/debian
 sudo rm -r /mnt/debian
 ```

-## 5. Create the encrypted disk
+### 5. Create the encrypted disk

 Run the build_debian_image.sh that will create the image with the encrypted disk
-> This script will require sudo for certain commands
+> This script will require sudo for certain commands.

 The password option is the *secret* password key, with which the disk will be encrypted, you will need to pass it to launch the VM.